InseeFr/Pogues/doc/en/react-redux/combining-components.md

 }
 ```

-Until now, each `CodeEditor` looks exactly the same, with `unhappy` as a label.
+Until now, each `CodeEditor` looks exactly the same, with "unhappy" as a label.
 In the next section, we will see how to give some parameters to a component.

 Play with this [pen](http://codepen.io/BoogalooJB/pen/ggGXvp).